C3PablO/pablo-romero-jaren-site/_posts/es/iconik-ds.md

 # iconik.io
-[Iconik](http://www.iconik.io) is a cloud-native solution that securely gathers and organizes media from any storage, while also providing hassle-free media collaboration and powerful automation features.
-The platform is designed to be user-friendly on any device.
+[Iconik](http://www.iconik.io) is a cloud-native solution that gathers and organises media securely from anywhere.
+It's easy to use and allows for hassle-free media collaboration.
 <br/>

 ## My role